thunderbird/webext-docs/composeAction.rst

 =============
 composeAction
 =============
+The :doc:`browserAction` and composeAction APIs first appeared in Thunderbird 64.

 Use toolbar actions to put icons in the message composition toolbars.
 In addition to its icon, a toolbar action can also have a tooltip, a badge, and a popup.

 Types